CastXML/pygccxml/README.rst

 Contact us
 ----------

+For issues with pygccxml you can open an issue `here <https://github.com/CastXML/pygccxml/issues/>`_.

+For issues with CastXML you can open an issue `here <https://github.com/CastXML/CastXML>`_.

 You can contact us through the `CastXML mailing list <http://public.kitware.com/mailman/listinfo/castxml/>`_.

-For issues with pygccxml you can open an issue `here <https://github.com/gccxml/pygccxml/issues/>`_.

 Branches
 --------